 - Every second patient including a child is put on a long waiting list and during the waiting period, the patient’s health further deteriorates.
-In most of the cases, patients expire until their turn comes.
+In most of cases, patients expire until their turn comes.

-- There is no advanced healthcare services in slums due to which majority of people have to rely on quacks in their areas.
+- There is no advanced healthcare services in slums due to which the majority of people have to rely on quacks in their areas.

 - Committed to Provide Free Surgeries to Those Who Cannot Afford

-Transparent Hands is a non-profit organization which is tackling this major healthcare issue of Pakistan with the help of fundraising through its unique Crowdfunding platform.
-It is registered under Trust Act 1882 as a Trust Organization with a Tax Exemption status under the article 2(36) in Pakistan.
+Transparent Hands is a non-profit organization that is tackling this major healthcare issue of Pakistan with the help of fundraising through its unique Crowdfunding platform.
+It is registered under Trust Act 1882 as a Trust Organization with a Tax Exemption status under article 2(36) in Pakistan.
 Transparent Hands is registered in USA EIN assigned: 47-3564801 as Transparent Hands Foundation US, Inc. with tax exemption status 501(c)3.

 hospitals with the help of donations and charity.
 Donors from all over the world can use our online Crowdfunding web portal if they wish to donate.
 They could select any patient, fund the surgery and receive regular feedback and updates until the patient is recovered completely.